 - Make a transaction and reactivate the account: As long as the bank hasn’t turned the funds over to the state, you can still initiate a transaction on the account, which reactivates it.

-- Withdraw or transfer the remaining funds and close the account: If you aren’t using the account and don’t need it, you can transfer the funds or withdraw them and close the account.
+- Withdraw or transfer the remaining funds and close the account: If you are not using the account and don’t need it, you can transfer the funds or withdraw them and close the account.
 Check out our guide on how to close a business checking account.

 - Do nothing, and the funds will be turned over to the state: The worst option would be to do nothing.
 Once the dormancy period ends, the escheatment process will begin, and the bank will turn over the funds to the state.
 At this point, you’ll have to attempt to reclaim those funds from the state.